nopnop2002/esp-idf-wifi-apsta/README.md

 I referred [here](https://esp32.com/viewtopic.php?t=10619).

 The ESP32 chip has the following four MAC addresses:
-- MAC for STA mode
+- MAC for WiFi STA mode
-- MAC for AP mode
+- MAC for WiFi AP mode
 - MAC for Bluetooth
 - Mac for Ethernet

+The ESP32-S2 chip has the following two MAC addresses:
+- MAC for WiFi STA mode
+- MAC for WiFi AP mode

 Since it has a STA mode MAC and an AP mode MAC separately, STA mode and AP mode work at the same time.
 The result is the same whether you configure AP mode and STA mode individually or configure them all at once in APSTA mode.